proneetsharma/Advanced-Lane-Finding/README.md

 <img src="output_images/ROC.png" width="260" alt="" />

-To calculate the offset position of the car we have first calculated the difference of centre of image to the centre of the lane.
+It is assumed that the camera is mounted at the center of the car, such that the lane center is the midpoint at the bottom of the image between the two detected lines.
+Therefore to calculate the offset position of the car we have first calculated the difference of centre of image to the centre of the lane.
 The difference is then multiplied by xm_per pix(converted from pixels to meters).
 The result will give the position of vehicle from the centre.

 ```py
 def measure_curvature_real(left_fit, right_fit, left_fitx, right_fitx, ploty):